“Don’t they use Blood for that?”

-Disclaimer: TestoChecker provides hormone testing kits using both saliva and serum specimen types.
-This short post is a honest attempt to present unbiased arguments for and against both serum and saliva for testing hormone levels in Australia.
+This short post is an honest attempt to present unbiased arguments both for-and-against the use of both blood, and saliva, for testing hormone levels in Australia.

 What are the Limitations of Blood for Testing for Hormones?

-Blood hormone testing does not typically allow for the analysis of estrogen, androgen, and adrenal metabolites, which provide a wealth of data to assist the practitioner or user in understanding their (patient’s) condition, forming a guide to fine-tune treatment.
+Blood hormone testing does not typically allow for the analysis of estrogen, androgen, and adrenal metabolites, which provide a wealth of data to assist the practitioner or user in understanding test results and forming a plan to fine-tune treatment.

-Another limitation of blood hormone testing, is the “snapshot” aspect of a single point test.
-Steroid hormones like testosterone, cortisol and and also precursor hormones androstenedione and DHEA are secreted in a pulsatile manner over the course of the day/night.
+Unless a person has been admitted as an inpatient, blood hormone testing usually involves seeing the local GP, who may issue a referral to a pathologist for a single blood draw.
+This will provide a single snap-shot of the hormone level at that particular time.
+The issue here is that androgen hormones like testosterone, cortisol and also precursor hormones androstenedione and DHEA are secreted in a pulsatile manner over the course of the day/night.
 Not knowing whether this level represents a crest, a valley, or somewhere in between means the result, whilst still of some value, is less so.